d2l-ai/d2l-en/chapter_appendix_math/random-variables.md

 ### Correlation

-As we did in the case of means and variances, let us now consider units.
+As we did in the case of means and variances, let's now consider units.
 If $X$ is measured in one unit (say inches), and $Y$ is measured in another (say dollars), the covariance is measured in the product of these two units $\text{inches} \times \text{dollars}$.
 These units can be hard to interpret.
 What we will often want in this case is a unit-less measurement of relatedness.
 Indeed, often we do not care about exact quantitative correlation, but rather ask if the correlation is in the same direction, and how strong the relationship is.

-To see what makes sense, let us perform a thought experiment.
+To see what makes sense, let's perform a thought experiment.
 Suppose that we convert our random variables in inches and dollars to be in inches and cents.
 In this case the random variable $Y$ is multiplied by $100$.
 If we work through the definition, this means that $\mathrm{Cov}(X, Y)$ will be multiplied by $100$.
 Thus we see that in this case a change of units change the covariance by a factor of $100$.
 Thus, to find our unit-invariant measure of correlation, we will need to divide by something else that also gets scaled by $100$.
 Indeed we have a clear candidate, the standard deviation!
 Indeed if we define the *correlation coefficient* to be

 $$\rho(X, Y) = \frac{\mathrm{Cov}(X, Y)}{\sigma_{X}\sigma_{Y}},$$
 :eqlabel:`eq_cor_def`